 For our purposes, the product is actually you and your services.
 To be successful, you need to have a firm understanding of your product and how to set yourself apart from your competition.

 This is your ability to separate yourself from other personal trainers and make yourself unique.
-An example of this is a trainer who has some special educational experiences (e.g., university degree, worked with professional athletes or had specialised training).
+An example of this is a trainer who has some special educational experiences (e.g., university degree, worked with professional athletes, had celebrity clients or had specialised training such as pregnancy, youth or elderly coaching).

 Get a focused and targeted client base (e.g., seniors, people looking to lose weight, people with no time), find out what they want and deliver.
 Develop special personal characteristics (e.g., being a great motivator).
 People often get a PT because they want someone to talk to in the gym to put them at ease.
 The more you can differentiate yourself, the more likely you are to be remembered.